 Disconnect() method of the connection object returned by

 Disconnect()when a connection is no longer needed.
 Forgetting to do so can cause your game to use more resources than necessary.
 Note, however, that this may not always be necessary; when an object is destroyed, all connections to that object’s events are disconnected automatically.

 Almost every event in Roblox will send data relevant to the event’s occurrence.
 For example, when a

 Players/PlayerAdded event fires with a reference to the new player.

-local Players = game:GetService("Players") local function onPlayerAdded(player) print("A new player joined: ", player.Name) end Players.PlayerAdded:Connect(onPlayerAdded)
+local Players = game:GetService("Players") local function onPlayerAdded(player) print(player.Name .. " joined the game") end Players.PlayerAdded:Connect(onPlayerAdded)

 Sometimes you will need to connect a function to an event on an object provided by another event.
 To do so, define a second local function within the function connected to the first event.

 A common example is detecting when a player’s character is spawned into the game.
-For this, we need to access the
+For this, you’ll need to access the

 Player/CharacterAdded|CharacterAdded event of the